 Legislation to extend the entitlement to care, accompanied by investment in social services practice are key foundations for easing the transition to adulthood for young people in care.
 Ensuring that this transition is successful will have significant benefits for both the young person and society by preventing the social problems that many care leavers face.

-- - Ministry for Social Policy Galicia, Spain
+- Practice: the Mentor programme - Ministry for Social Policy Galicia, Spain

 A programme of training for young people.
 Those who complete the programme are recruited as ‘Mentors’ to act as guardians for the young people currently enrolled.

-- - Office for Children, Youth, and Families City of Cologne
+- Practice: KidS - Office for Children, Youth, and Families City of Cologne

 Case management based on a close relationship with the young person to support their development and access to services.